Mindfulness-Based Stress Reduction (MBSR) in Columbus & Worthington, Ohio | Compassionate Mind Join the Interest List

 MBSR is an evidence-based skills training program, not therapy and not a substitute for therapy.
 The emphasis is on building mindfulness skills and stress resilience rather than addressing old wounds or processing past experiences.
 While participants often find it meaningful and sometimes therapeutic in effect, MBSR is not group therapy.

 If you are currently in therapy, MBSR can complement that work well.
-If you're unsure whether MBSR is right for you at this time, feel free to reach out.
+If you’re unsure whether MBSR is right for you at this time, feel free to reach out and we can talk it through.

 What is the cancellation policy?